 The United States Drug Enforcement Administration classified tramadol, an opioid pain relief medication available under prescription, as a schedule IV drug under the Controlled Substances Act (CSA) as of August 2014.[1]

-Prior to this date, tramadol was only regulated in a few states.
-Tramadol’s classification as a schedule IV drug has been contested owing to concerns that the medication’s opioid content increases the risk of abuse, addiction, and overdose.
+Prior to the Schedule C-IV designation federally in 2014, tramadol was a controlled substance in ten states in the US.[3]
+Tramadol’s classification as a Schedule IV drug has been contested owing to concerns that the medication’s opioid content increases the risk of abuse, addiction, and overdose.Â

-Schedule IV substances have less strict regulations as they are seen to have a low potential for abuse and serve a medical purpose.
+Schedule IV substances have less strict regulations as they are seen to have a lower potential for abuse and serve a medical purpose.
 Substances like tramadol that fall under Schedule III or IV are only available with a prescription that can be refilled five times in a six-month period before another prescription is required.[2]

 Implications